EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 Casting an integer to a pointer is considered bad style, as a pointer contains, besides the *address* also a *provenance*, indicating what memory the pointer is allowed to read/write.
-Casting an integer, which doesn't have provenance, to a pointer requires the compiler to assign (guess) provenance.
-The compiler assigns "all exposed valid" (see the docs of [`ptr::with_exposed_provenance`](https://doc.rust-lang.org/core/ptr/fn.with_exposed_provenance.html) for more information about this
+Casting an integer, which doesn’t have provenance, to a pointer requires the compiler to assign (guess) provenance.
+The compiler assigns “all exposed valid” (see the docs of [`ptr::with_exposed_provenance`](https://doc.rust-lang.org/core/ptr/fn.with_exposed_provenance.html) for more information about this
-"exposing").
+“exposing”).
 This penalizes the optimiser and is not well suited for dynamic analysis/dynamic program verification (e.g. Miri or CHERI platforms).